-Kitchens of the Great Midwest (Compact Disc)
+Kitchens of the Great Midwest: A Novel (CD-Audio)

-"A sweet and savory treat." --People"An impressive feat of narrative jujitsu . . . that keeps readers turning the pages too fast to realize just how ingenious they are."--The New York Times Book Review, Editor’s Pick
+“An impressive feat of narrative jujitsu . . . that keeps readers turning the pages too fast to realize just how ingenious they are.”—The New York Times Book Review, Editor’s Pick

-When Lars Thorvald’s wife, Cynthia, falls in love with wine--and a dashing sommelier--he’s left to raise their baby, Eva, on his own.
-He’s determined to pass on his love of food to his daughter--starting with pur ed pork shoulder.
+When Lars Thorvald’s wife, Cynthia, falls in love with wine—and a dashing sommelier—he’s left to raise their baby, Eva, on his own.
+He’s determined to pass on his love of food to his daughter—starting with puréed pork shoulder.
 As Eva grows, she finds her solace and salvation in the flavors of her native Minnesota.
 From Scandinavian lutefisk to hydroponic chocolate habaneros, each ingredient represents one part of Eva’s journey as she becomes the star chef behind a legendary and secretive pop-up supper club, culminating in an opulent and emotional feast that’s a testament to her spirit and resilience.

 About the Author